TudorDan/TechInterviewWorkbook/README.md

 - JWT is a token that is issued by the server.
 The token has a JSON payload that contains information specific to the user.
 This token can be used by clients when talking to APIs (by sending it along as an HTTP header) so that the APIs can identify the user represented by the token, and take user specific action.
 - JWT also contains a signature.
 This signature is created by the server that issued the token (let’s say your login endpoint) and any other server that receives this token can independently verify the signature.
 - JWTs have an expiry value.
 Common practice is to keep it around 15 minutes, so that any leaked JWTs will cease to be valid fairly quickly.
+- The token is stored in an HttpOnly cookie.
+The other methods are all prone to XSS attacks and as such they should be avoided.
+An HttpOnly cookie is not accessible from JavaScript, and is automatically sent to the origin server upon every request, so it perfectly suits the use case.

 ### Threaded programming